TheimerTR/Engine_Bones/README.md

 * Left click over element to open Game Object menu
 * Left click over Hierarchy window to add Game Object
+* P to enter in InsertParent mode.
+* C to enter in MoveIntoChildList mode.
+* LShift+P to quit a child from a parent.